lhcb/bender-tutorials/getting-started/firstalgorithms.md

 alg   = HelloWorld('Hello')
 gaudi.addAlgorithm( alg )
 ```
-For this case one can also just replace the list of top-level algorithm  with a single `HelloWorld` algorithm:
+For this case one can also just replace the list of top-level Gaudi algorithms with a single `HelloWorld` algorithm:
 ```python
 gaudi = appMgr()
 alg   = HelloWorld('Hello')